kerryguard/mommafinds/_posts/2019-02-18-full-term-with-twins.md

 Mind you, I'm 5'3" and at the time 115 pounds(ish).
 And now I was faced with carrying twins.
 My doctor said he wanted me to gain 40 pounds (which I did - right on the nose).
 34% of my body weight.

 So, how the hell did I make it to term?
 I have NO Idea.
 I look at the pictures and I look like a cartoon character.
-I look back and still have no idea if it was pure luck, or if these three things were positive contributions.
+I look back and still have no idea if it was pure luck, or if these had positive contributions.

-___

-## SCAN SCANS SCANS

-I ended up at a special clinic, prescribed by my OBGYN, where I was scanned monthly.
-Each part of each baby was measured every, single, time.
-While this was one of the the most uncomfortable parts of being pregnant, I believe - and backed up by [What to Expect](https://www.eatwell101.com/cheese-steak-stuffed-peppers-recipe#ing) - that this was a major factor in me making it to 38 weeks.
-If anything was wrong, they would have found it very early!
-Which there wasn't - hence that luck certainly played a part.

-BTW - it was uncomfortable because I had to lay flat and with the technician pressing hard on my belly in every direction, it made me incredibly nauseous to almost the point of passing out.
-But nothing beats peace of mind.
-I'd do it all over again just the same.

 ___